barsoom/attr_extras/README.md

 You can specify multiple method names as long as they can share the same initializer arguments: `static_facade [:allow?, :deny?], :user, [:user_agent, :ip!]`

+Any block given to the class method will be passed on to the instance method.

 "Static façade" is the least bad name for this pattern we've come up with.
 Suggestions are welcome.